 Standardize critical content to be communicated.
-Tailor the hand-off protocol to its users, the environment in which the hand-off is occurring, such as the emergency department, and to the type of patient.
+Tailor the hand-off protocol to its users, the environment in which the hand-off occurs, such as the emergency department, and the type of patient.

 - Checklists such as a pre-operative, pre-MRI, “ticket to ride” and discharge

 - Introduction - introduce yourself, including your department and role